3sjay/3sjay.github.io/_posts/2024-05-10-schneiderups-rmi-deser.md

 ## Schneider Electric APC Easy UPS Online - RMI Deserialization to RCE

-Schneider Electric APC Easy UPS suffer from an RCE due to vulnerable Classes within the Classpath. `<snippped some info>`
+Schneider Electric APC Easy UPS suffers from an RCE due to vulnerable Classes within the Classpath. `<snippped some info>`